manticoresoftware/manticoresearch/manual/Miscellaneous_tools.md

 ## indextool

-`indextool` is a utility tool that helps to dump various information about a physical table (excluding `template` or `distributed`tables).
-The general syntax for using `indextool` is:
+`indextool` is a helpful utility that extracts various information about a physical table, excluding `template` or `distributed` tables.
+Here's the general syntax for utilizing `indextool`:

 ```sql
 indextool <command> [options]
 ```

+### Options

-Options effective for all commands:
+These options are applicable to all commands:

-*   `--config <file>` (`-c <file>` for short) overrides the built-in config file names.
+* `--config <file>` (`-c <file>` for short) lets you override the default configuration file names.
-*   `--quiet` (`-q` for short) keep indextool quiet - it will not output banner, etc.
+* `--quiet` (`-q` for short) suppresses the output of banners and such by `indextool`.
-*   `--help` (`-h` for short) lists all of the parameters that can be called in your particular build of `indextool`.
+* `--help` (`-h` for short) displays all parameters available in your specific build of `indextool`.
-*   `-v` show version information of your particular build of `indextool`.
+* `-v` displays the version information of your specific `indextool` build.

-The commands are as follows:
+### Commands

+Here are the available commands:

-*   `--checkconfig` just loads and verifies the config file to check if it's valid, without syntax errors.
+* `--checkconfig` loads and verifies the config file, checking its validity and for any syntax errors.
-*   `--buildidf DICTFILE1 [DICTFILE2 ...] --out IDFILE` build IDF file from one or several dictionary dumps (see `--dumpdict`).
-Additional parameter `--skip-uniq` will skip unique (df=1) words.
+* `--buildidf DICTFILE1 [DICTFILE2 ...] --out IDFILE` constructs an IDF file from one or more dictionary dumps (refer to `--dumpdict`).
+The additional parameter `--skip-uniq` will omit unique words (df=1).
-*   `--build-infixes TABLENAME` build infixes for an existing dict=keywords table (upgrades .sph, .spi in place).
-You can use this option for legacy table files that already use dict=keywords, but now need to support infix searching too; updating the table files with indextool may prove easier or faster than regenerating them from scratch with indexer.
+* `--build-infixes TABLENAME` generates infixes for a pre-existing dict=keywords table (updates .sph, .spi in place).
+Use this option for legacy table files already employing dict=keywords, but now requiring infix search support; updating the table files with indextool may be simpler or quicker than recreating them from scratch with indexer.
-*   `--dumpheader FILENAME.sph` quickly dumps the provided table header file without touching any other table files or even the configuration file.
-The report provides a breakdown of all the table settings, in particular the entire attribute and field list.
+* `--dumpheader FILENAME.sph` promptly dumps the given table header file without disturbing any other table files or even the config file.
+The report offers a detailed view of all the table settings, especially the complete attribute and field list.
-*   `--dumpconfig FILENAME.sph` dumps the table definition from the given table header file in (almost) compliant `sphinx.conf` file format.
+* `--dumpconfig FILENAME.sph` extracts the table definition from the specified table header file in an (almost) manticore.conf file-compliant format.
-*   `--dumpheader TABLENAME` dumps table header by table name with looking up the header path in the configuration file.
+* `--dumpheader TABLENAME` dumps table header by table name while searching for the header path in the config file.
-*   `--dumpdict TABLENAME` dumps dictionary.
-Additional `-stats` switch will dump to dictionary the total number of documents.
-It is required for dictionary files that are used for creation of IDF files.
+* `--dumpdict TABLENAME` dumps the dictionary.
+An extra `-stats` switch will add the total document count to the dictionary dump.
+This is necessary for dictionary files used in IDF file creation.
 * `--dumpdocids TABLENAME` dumps document IDs by table name.
-*   `--dumphitlist TABLENAME KEYWORD` dumps all the hits (occurrences) of a given keyword in a given table, with keyword specified as text.
+* `--dumphitlist TABLENAME KEYWORD` dumps all instances (occurrences) of a specified keyword in a given table, with the keyword defined as text.
-*   `--dumphitlist TABLENAME --wordid ID` dumps all the hits (occurrences) of a given keyword in a given table, with keyword specified as internal numeric ID.
+* `--dumphitlist TABLENAME --wordid ID` dumps all instances (occurrences) of a specific keyword in a given table, with the keyword represented as an internal numeric ID.
-*   `--docextract TBL DOCID` runs usual table check pass of whole dictionary/docs/hits, and collects all the words and hits belonging to requested document.
-Then all of the words are placed in the order according to their fields and positions, and result is printed, grouping by field.
+* `--docextract TBL DOCID` executes a standard table check pass of the entire dictionary/docs/hits, and gathers all the words and hits associated with the requested document.
+Subsequently, all the words are arranged according to their fields and positions, and the result is printed, grouped by field.
-*   `--fold TABLENAME OPTFILE` This options is useful too see how actually tokenizer proceeds input.
-You can feed indextool with text from file if specified or from stdin otherwise.
-The output will contain spaces instead of separators (accordingly to your `charset_table` settings) and lowercased letters in words.
+* `--fold TABLENAME OPTFILE` This option helps understand how the tokenizer processes input.
+You can supply the indextool with text from a file, if specified, or from stdin otherwise.
+The output will replace separators with spaces (based on your `charset_table` settings) and convert letters in words to lowercase.
-*   `--htmlstrip TABLENAME` filters stdin using HTML stripper settings for a given table, and prints the filtering results to stdout.
-Note that the settings will be taken from sphinx.conf, and not the table header.
+* `--htmlstrip TABLENAME` applies the HTML stripper settings for a specified table to filter stdin, and sends the filtering results to stdout.
+Be aware that the settings will be fetched from manticore.conf, and not from the table header.
-*   `--mergeidf NODE1.idf [NODE2.idf ...] --out GLOBAL.idf` merge several .idf files into a single one.
-Additional parameter `--skip-uniq` will skip unique (df=1) words.
+* `--mergeidf NODE1.idf [NODE2.idf ...] --out GLOBAL.idf` combines multiple .idf files into a single one.
+The extra parameter `--skip-uniq` will ignore unique words (df=1).
-*   `--morph TABLENAME` applies morphology to the given stdin and prints the result to stdout.
+* `--morph TABLENAME` applies morphology to the given stdin and directs the result to stdout.
-*   `--check TABLENAME` checks the table data files for consistency errors that might be introduced either by bugs in `indexer` and/or hardware faults. `--check` also works on RT tables, RAM and disk chunks.
+* `--check TABLENAME` evaluates the table data files for consistency errors that could be caused by bugs in `indexer` or hardware faults. `--check` is also functional on RT tables, RAM, and disk chunks.
 Additional options:
-    - `--check-id-dups` checks if there are duplicate ids
+    - `--check-id-dups` assesses for duplicate ids
-    - `--check-disk-chunk CHUNK_NAME` checks only specific disk chunk of an RT table.
-The argument is a disk chunk numeric extension of the RT table to check.
+    - `--check-disk-chunk CHUNK_NAME` checks only a specific disk chunk of an RT table.
+The argument is the numeric extension of the RT table's disk chunk to be checked.
-*   `--strip-path` strips the path names from all the file names referenced from the table (stopwords, wordforms, exceptions, etc).
-This is useful for checking tables built on another machine with possibly different path layouts.
+* `--strip-path` removes the path names from all file names referred to from the table (stopwords, wordforms, exceptions, etc).
+This is helpful when verifying tables built on a different machine with possibly varying path layouts.
-*   `--rotate` works only with `--check` and defines whether to check table waiting for rotation, i.e. with .new extension.
-This is useful when you want to check your table before actually using it.
+* `--rotate` is only compatible with `--check` and determines whether to check the table waiting for rotation, i.e., with a .new extension.
+This is useful when you wish to validate your table before actually putting it into use.
 * `--apply-killlists` loads and applies kill-lists for all tables listed in the config file.
 Changes are saved in .SPM files.
-Kill-list files (.SPK) are deleted.
-This can be useful if you want to move applying tables from server startup to indexing stage.
+Kill-list files (.SPK) are removed.
+This can be handy if you want to shift the application of tables from server startup to indexing stage.

 ## spelldump

-`spelldump` is used to extract the contents of a dictionary file that uses the `ispell` or `MySpell` format, which can be useful in building word lists for wordforms - all of the possible forms are pre-built for you.
+The `spelldump` command is designed to retrieve the contents from a dictionary file that employs the `ispell` or `MySpell` format.
+This can be handy when you need to compile word lists for wordforms, as it generates all possible forms for you.

-The general syntax is:
+Here's the general syntax:

 ```bash
 spelldump [options] <dictionary> <affix> [result] [locale-name]
 ```

-The two main parameters are the dictionary's main file and its affix file; these are usually named `[language-prefix].dict` and `[language-prefix].aff` and can be found in most common Linux distributions and various online sources.
+The primary parameters are the main file and the affix file of the dictionary.
+Typically, these are named as `[language-prefix].dict` and `[language-prefix].aff`, respectively.
+You can find these files in most standard Linux distributions or from numerous online sources.

-`[result]` is where the extracted dictionary data will be output, and `[locale-name]` specifies the locale details you wish to use.
+The `[result]` parameter is where the extracted dictionary data will be stored, and `[locale-name]` is the parameter used to specify the locale details of your choice.

-There is also an optional `-c [file]` option, which specifies a file for case conversion details.
+There's an optional `-c [file]` option as well.
+This option allows you to specify a file for case conversion details.

-Examples of usage are:
+Here are some usage examples:

 ```bash
 spelldump en.dict en.aff